-Join Mike Pfeiffer for an in-depth discussion in this video Understanding the benefits of Server Core, part of Up and Running with Server Core for Windows Server 2012 R2.
+Join Mike Pfeiffer for an in-depth discussion in this video Understanding the benefits of Server Core, part of Learning Server Core for Windows Server 2012 R2.

 - When you perform an installation of Windows Server 2012 or 2012 R2, you'll notice that the default installation option is for Server Core.
 There's a lot of reasons behind this in terms of performance and security, but this is a new best practice for Microsoft.
 They have a lot of remote command-line administration tools that you can use, like Remote PowerShell and they also have a lot of graphical remote administration tools that you can use to manage the server.
 And the idea is to keep components off of the server that we don't need and do all of the management from remote work stations.
 And there's a lot of benefits to running Server Core.

 First is increased stability.
 Since Server Core has fewer running processes and services installed on the server, there's less of a chance of something going wrong.
 This is also the same in terms of configuration settings.
 If you have less things installed on the server, there's less chance an administrator can incorrectly configure a setting or a configuration file.
 Server Core also significantly reduces the attack surface of your servers.
 Again, this is because you have less systems services running or less processes running.
 And there's less that a remote attacker can compromise some kind of system service that may have a bug in it that Microsoft hasn't patched yet.

 We also have the concept of less disk and memory requirements, and this is especially useful in a virtualized environment.
 When you do a server installation for Windows Server 2012 or 2012 R2, you'll generally notice that about 10 gigabytes of space is required for a full-blown installation for a server with a graphical user interface.
 If you install Server Core you'll notice that it's about half of that.
 It's somewhere around five gigabytes.
 So we're significantly reducing the footprint of the required storage that needs to be allocated to those servers.